CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/imagery.md

   side:
 ---

-Carefully considered photography brings another dimension to our city’s brand identity.
-The pictures we use should be expressive, show real people and emotions and be cropped for maximum effect.
-The attributes to apply to pictures are enjoying, optimistic, natural, clear, simple, real people in real situations.
-Your aim should be to convey a photojournalistic approach, creating a true sense of place, depicting real-life interaction between people.
-Never contrived or cliched.
-Our beautiful city has a personality, too.
-It can be a way to reinforce our brand by showing it’s character and the interesting people who populate it.
-Use dynamic lines, interesting angles and interesting crops to show personality.
+Carefully considered photography brings another dimension to the City’s brand identity.
+Pictures should be expressive, show real people and emotions, and be cropped for greatest effect.
+Aim for a photojournalistic approach, creating a sense of place, and showing real-life interactions between people.
+Never use a photo that’s contrived or cliched.
+Dynamic lines, angles and cropping give images personality.

 Guidelines: